What is Hypnotherapy?

 Hypnotherapy utilizes a process of self-discovery and personal transformation to gain direct access to the part of mind that governs up to 90% of our subconscious behaviors.
 Research has shown that changes made at the subconscious level are more likely to stick than mere “positive thinking” at the conscious level.

-Hypnotherapy is NOT psychology and does not include diagnosis nor the practice of medicine or psychology and should be considered a substitute for licensed medical or psychological services.
+Hypnotherapy is NOT psychology and does not include diagnosis nor the practice of medicine or psychology, nor is it a substitute for licensed medical or psychological services.

 Hypnotherapy is a lot like guided meditation and leverages a relaxed state of mind to transform your thoughts, emotions, and even your behaviors.